d3b-center/d3b-imaging-deid/README.md

 It should have basically the same result as nondestructive_aperio.py but is done in a different way.
-This way is a little faster and does not alter the size of the files but works directly on the input.
+This way is a little faster and does not alter the size of the files but works directly on the input. _License is GPLv2 because of the included TiffFile module._